“Like mother, like daughter- If you want to know what you will look like when you are older, look at your mum,” so the saying goes.

 In the skin, free radicals break up collagen and elastin to pick up their electron.
 In doing so, they damage these proteins which are responsible for the firmness and elasticity of the skin.
 As a result, wrinkles appear, and the skin becomes thinner.

-Exposure to pollution and UV radiation, as well as stress, increase the number of free radicals present in skin cells.
+Exposure to pollution and UV radiation, as well as stress, increase the number of free radicals present in skin cells leading to premature ageing and skin dullness.

-#2: DNA damage reduces the skin’s ability to regenerate and protect itself
+#2: As it ages, the skin looses the ability to regenerate and protect itself

-#3: Glycation which leads to thinner brittle skin
+#3: Glycation leads to thinner, dry, brittle skin

 Glycation is the process in which skin proteins combine with excess glucose in the body.
 The resulting skin proteins are damaged more easily by free radicals.
 They are also rigid, changing the appearance of the skin, making it thinner and prone to cracking.